Gamify your Employee Advocacy with Challenges & Leaderboards

 Most teams see posting frequency increase within the first week of launching a challenge.
 The leaderboard goes live as soon as you start the challenge and updates in real time as team members post, which creates immediate visibility into who is participating and who is not.
 A 30-day challenge is typically enough to observe a measurable shift in participation rates and consistent posting activity across the team.
 The habit effect compounds: teams that run two or three sequential challenges typically see higher baseline posting between challenges than before gamification was introduced, because the leaderboard has made LinkedIn activity a normal part of how the team operates.
 Results depend on the reward, the communication around the launch, and whether leadership participates — when senior team members compete, participation across the wider team rises significantly.
 The effect strengthens with each subsequent challenge.

 Challenges and leaderboards are available on the Teams plan.
 You can set up your first challenge, configure the leaderboard, and have everything live in under five minutes — there is no separate module to activate or integrate.
 The challenge builder is in the same dashboard where you manage approvals, content, and analytics, so there is no context-switching between tools.
 You can run as many challenges as you like simultaneously or sequentially.
 There is no limit on the number of team members who can participate, and every member on your workspace is automatically eligible to compete as soon as they have connected their LinkedIn account.
 If you are on a free trial, you can explore the challenge builder and see the leaderboard interface before upgrading.
-The Teams plan includes a 7-day free trial with no credit card required to start.
+The Teams plan includes a 7-day free trial.

 Start your gamification program